 Table of Contents

-- Our Picks for the Top Rectangular Trampoline of 2019
+- Our Picks for the Top Rectangle Trampoline of 2020

-- What’s the Best Trampoline for Your Family?
+- What’s the Best Rectangular Trampoline for Your Family?

-Our Picks for the Top Rectangular Trampoline of 2019
+Our Picks for the Top Rectangle Trampoline of 2020

-1. ACON Air 16 Sport HD — Best Overall
+1. ACON Air 16 Sport HD Rectangular Trampoline (Best Overall)

 In the words of one enthusiastic Acon owner, “This trampoline is bulletproof.”
 The Acon gets great marks from owners.
 It’s a bit pricey, but many, many proud owners are thrilled with their trampoline’s performance, and they believe the Acon is worth every penny.